The theory behind the AMR DetecTool

 The development of resistance is a natural phenomenon, but if antibiotics are not used properly, this process will speed up.

-The source of the genes causing resistance to antimicrobials was the environmental microbiota, and the pathogenic bacteria acquired R-factors (resistance plasmids) from them.
-And what happened next?
-You can watch it in this excellent video:
+Resistance genes were not present before in the human bacterial pathogens, the source of the genes causing resistance to antimicrobials was the environmental microbiota, and the pathogenic bacteria acquired R-factors (resistance plasmids) from them.

 - Change(s) in the antibiotic target sites – e.g. Vancomycin resistance